-Depending on the evolution of the health situation and its related restrictions, the 2021 IHES Summer School on “Enumerative Geometry, Physics and Representation Theory“, to be held from 5 to 16 July, will take place either completely online or in a blended version, in which some participants could be at IHES in person, and others could participate over Zoom.
-The final decision will be taken in late spring.
+The 2021 IHES Summer School on “Enumerative Geometry, Physics and Representation Theory“, to be held from 5 to 16 July, will take place in a blended version, in which some participants will at IHES in person, and others will participate over Zoom.

 This school is open to everybody but intended primarily for young participants, including Ph.D. students and postdoctoral fellows.